Taxation in the Czech Republic: Excise Tax

 Objects of the excise tax in the Czech Republic are engine oils, alcoholic beverages as wine and beer and other distillates and tobacco products.
 The excise tax is a fixed amount per the label of good with the exception of cigarettes where the amount taxed is calculated as the fixed amount plus proportional amount of the final retail price.
 The difference between excise tax and VAT is that VAT is imposed on every good while excise tax is imposed just on goods that are harmful for our health, morally hazardous or are harmful or costly for society.
 Another name for this tax is a "sin tax".
 From excise tax are exempted tobacco products destined for test of quality and samples taken by customs office.

 The excise tax is collected by selling stamps.
-These stamps are used for marking alcohol and cigarettes and it's forbidden to sell it without stamps.
+These stamps are used for marking alcohol and cigarettes and it's forbidden to sell it without these stamps.

+The reason for the introduction of excise tax is to regulate the prices of certain commodities in an attempt to increase state budget revenues or to reduce the quantity of goods sold, the consumption of which is harmful to health.

+Since 2004, excise tax has been administered by the Customs authorities, whereas previously they were administered by the Tax office.